 Article 6(6) of the SOGL requires Elia to define a proposed timescale for implementation.
-The LFCBOA will enter into force after its approval by the National Regulatory Authority, CREG, at the same day as the Terms and Conditions for the mFRR Service.
-Until that date, the methodologies and results of the previous version remain valid.
+The previous version of the LFCBOA entered into force after its approval by the National Regulatory Authority on December 6, 2019.
+The proposed modifications presented in the new version of the LFCBOA will enter into force after approval by CREG.
+It is proposed that: